MarcoDorantes/XlsxCommand/README.md

 Tabular Writer Service   Win32OwnProcess   Stopped
 ```

-### 10. Read data rows of cells with some null values from an Excel XLSX Worksheet.
+### 10. Read data rows of cells with some null values from an Excel Worksheet tab.
-This example reads the header row and the last three data rows from the first tab (by default if `TabName` parameter is not specified) of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of `System.Management.Automation.PSCustomObject` to the PowerShell Pipeline per data row.
-The values of the properties are string representations of each cell value in the row; in this example, some of those string values are null (see values of the `CPU` property):
+This example reads the header row and the last three data rows from the first Worksheet tab (by default if `TabName` parameter is not specified) in the Excel Workbook (XLSX) created in example #5, or in example #6, and adds one instance of `System.Management.Automation.PSCustomObject` to the PowerShell Pipeline per data row.
+The values of the properties are string representations of each cell value in the row; in this example, some of those string values are `null` (see values of the `CPU` property):
 ```
 Import-Module XlsxCommand